 Common Mistakes When Booking AI Speakers for Insurance Events

 Prioritizing general AI celebrity over insurance-specific expertise represents the most frequent error.
 Famous AI personalities may generate initial excitement but fail to deliver actionable insights for insurance contexts.
 Audiences quickly recognize when speakers lack industry depth and react negatively in post-event evaluations.
+In our experience, a lesser-known speaker with genuine insurance AI implementation experience consistently outperforms a prominent AI figure speaking generically.

 Underestimating preparation time required for insurance AI presentations causes quality problems.
 Insurance audiences expect precision and accuracy in data, regulatory references, and technical explanations.
 Speakers need adequate lead time to customize their content appropriately rather than delivering generic AI overviews.
+Plan to book speakers at least three to four months in advance for complex insurance events.

 Poor timing placement diminishes speaker impact significantly.
 AI presentations work best when audiences are alert and engaged rather than immediately after meals or at end-of-day slots.
 Prime speaking slots increase the likelihood of achieving desired audience outcomes.